-After the opening scene is resolved, the story continues with scenes of rising action interspersed with expositional scenes of falling tension, in which more of the big picture is revealed to the reader, as well as the story of how events progressed to this point.
-Just like a Fichtean curve, things then proceed to the climax, followed by scenes of falling tension and resolution in which any additional exposition occurs and loose ends are tied up.
+After the opening scene is resolved, the story continues with scenes of rising tension interspersed with expositional scenes of falling tension, in which more of the big picture is revealed to the reader, as well as the story of how events progressed to this point.
+Just like a Fichtean curve, the narrative then builds towards the climax, followed by scenes of falling tension and resolution in which any additional exposition occurs and loose ends are tied up.

 Pros: Powerful hook with opening scene.
 Easy to insert foreshadowing and cliffhangers as the exposition contextualizes the story.

-Cons: Requires a more skill to map the story chronology.
+Cons: Requires a more skill to map out the story’s chronology.

 In essence, the Hero’s Journey is a circular plot structure, meaning that the protagonist’s voyage through space and time will end roughly where it began, although their adventures will have fundamentally changed them along the way.
 The hallmark of this story structure is that the characters begin their lives in the everyday world, before being thrust into an extraordinary reality they never before imagined.
 The combination of these two fundamental elements results in stories with themes heavily focused on personal transformation, with the protagonist experiencing significant character development (arc) over the course of the tale.